What Types of Brake Systems Does My Car Have?

 Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
 If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
 If your ABS light is on, give Import Auto Clinic a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Import Auto Clinic in Anaheim today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Toyota Repair.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Orange, Brea, California, Villa Park, California, Yorba Linda, California, or the surrounding areas, you can bring your car to Import Auto Clinic.
 Since 1980, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Audi's brake pads, your Honda's rotors, your Lexus's fluid, your Nissan's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

 At Import Auto Clinic in Anaheim, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
 So, don’t hesitate to bring your vehicle in for an inspection today.
-If you are in the 92806 area or nearby, you can give us a call or schedule an appointment with us online - Import Auto Clinic - Quality you Can Trust, at a Fair Price.
+If you are in the 92806 area or nearby, you can give us a call or schedule an appointment with us online - Import Auto Clinic - Service You Can Trust at a Fair Price.